Inflammation is a friendly warning.

 The results can be dangerous – chronic inflammation has now been linked to Alzheimer’s Disease, heart disease, kidney problems, cancer, diabetes, eczema, allergies, arthritis, gout, stroke, and asthma, to name a few.

-For example, when you repeatedly fill your gut with fat-laden foods such as factory-meat, margarine, rich desserts, breakfast cereals and high-sugar foods, you are asking your body to work overtime to digest it and get it out of your system.
+For example, when you repeatedly fill your gut with fat-laden foods such as factory meat, margarine, decadent desserts, breakfast cereals and high-sugar foods, you are asking your body to work overtime to digest it and get it out of your system.

-Your arteries may become irritated as these substances pass through them, and bad cholesterol piles up inside them because the blood vessels are starting to become inflamed.
+Your arteries may become irritated as these substances pass through them, and lousy cholesterol piles up inside them because the blood vessels become inflamed.
 Soon, you may have an artery that is too sticky for anything to get by – it has become permanently inflamed.
-It is not the cholesterol that caused the blocking, but the inflammation of the blood vessels.
+It is not the cholesterol that caused the blocking but the inflammation of the blood vessels.
+I know it happened to me.

 Limiting Inflammation Can Protect You from Disease